Forricide/still-feel-alive/Chapter 10.md

 Choking, thrashing.

 A thousand pounds of ocean weigh down on her; she's crushed beneath the pressure, can't move.
 Panicking.
-Drowning, metaphorically and literally.
+Drowning, metaphorically and literally, mental burden made physical.

 *Where is this place?*